Sphinx111/Tetra-Build-1/README.md

 Usage: recorder [OPTIONS]

 Options:
-  -r <UDP socket> receiving Json data from decoder [default port is 42100] -i <file> replay data from Json text file instead of UDP -o <file> to record Json data in different text file [default file name is 'log.txt'] (can be replayed with -i option)
+  -a use raw output format with internal codec (experimental) -r <UDP socket> receiving Json data from decoder [default port is 42100] -i <file> replay data from Json text file instead of UDP -o <file> to record Json data in different text file [default file name is 'log.txt'] (can be replayed with -i option)